TomasKorbar/srv_article/article.md

 ## Server selection algorithm

 Clients that implement the resolution of SRV records should do it according to how the resolution is described in [RFC 2782](https://www.ietf.org/rfc/rfc2782.txt).
 That means, first contact the server with the lowest priority.
-If the server does not respond, try to contact the next server with either the same or higher priority.
-If there are multiple servers with the same priority, choose one randomly, but ensure the records with zero priority get chosen first and the probability of choosing other records conforms to the equation:
+If the server does not respond, try to contact the next server with either the same or lower priority.
+If there are multiple servers with the same priority, choose one randomly, but ensure the records with zero weight get chosen first and the probability of choosing other records conforms to the equation:

 $p_i = \frac{weight_i}{\sum_{n=1}^k weight_n}$